What can Kids Giving Back do for you?

 National and International Service Learning Trips: We work with you to coordinate your school’s national and international service learning trips, with all travel arrangements made by our own Kids Giving Back travel department.
 Be it a trip to an Australian indigenous community, or to Cambodia, Thailand or Africa – let us know your preferred destination to match your curriculum needs and we’ll create a program that’s right for your school.

-Please contact us for more information and rates, or download our Schools Program here.
+Please contact us for more information – download our Schools Program here.

 We look forward to hearing from you